Driving in traffic is not the same as driving fast on the highway. You need to take special precautions to ensure that you remain safe at all times.

 — Use your turn signals.
 There are many vehicles in a tight spot, so you need to use turn signals if you are making a turn or changing lanes.
 You want other drivers to know of your intentions at all times.

 — Don’t stop quickly.
-When you do this, you increase the chance of being hit from behind, which could lead to serious injury, such as whiplash.
+When you do this, you increase the chance of being hit from behind, which could lead to serious injuries, such as whiplash.

 Along with the above, if you are beginning to get frustrated in a traffic jam, pull off in the first safe area you find.
 By taking a break, you may feel less frustrated or upset.